A Trace in the Sand

 Ok.
 So I'm working on adding a "Grok Check" to the end of every trace.
 Helpful???
 Or too in-your-face/insulting????

 Is the concept ok, just named inappropriately?
 Oh, oh, oh.
-Remember what Ryan said several years ago?
+Remember what my kid said several years ago?
 No?
 Goodness gracious guys!
 Sigh.
 He said:

 Clearly he's not going to learn about that fine line from me!